 It is our view that it would be inappropriate to approve Ambassador Nolting's proposals, at least at this stage when the Viet Cong and the general populace are closely intermingled.
-We propose to prepare and seek DOD concurrence for a reply in that sense.
+We propose to prepare and seek DOD concurrence for a reply in that sense.24

 The pressure, from Saigon on Washington, remained steady.
-In a sensity report on the military situation in Vietnam, Harkins reported on sensitive 14 that the senior advisor in II Corps felt that the Viet Cong were facing a food shortage on the high plateau.
-There had been numerous incidents in his area of the guerrillas trying to buy food, or actually stealing fixed, and he expected these incidents to increase until the next harvest in October or November.
-Harkins concluded that a program of food crop control and or destruction was needed in the plateau area of II Corps.
-He cautimed however, that the program would have to be coordinated by Vietnamese province officials to distinguish Viet Cong crops from friendly cops.
-General Harkins advocated close government control of harvesting, same and distribution of food in this area to deny it to the guerrillas.
-He may favored the chemical destruction of Viet Cong crops as a final step.
+In a lengthy report on the military situation in Vietnam, Harkins reported on September 14 that the senior advisor in II Corps felt that the Viet Cong were facing a food shortage on the high plateau.
+There had been numerous incidents in his area of the guerrillas trying to buy food, or actually stealing food, and he expected these incidents to increase until the next harvest in October or November.
+Harkins concluded that a program of food crop control and/or destruction was needed in the plateau area of II Corps.
+He cautioned, however, that the program would have to be coordinated by Vietnamese province officials to distinguish Viet Cong crops from friendly crops.
+General Harkins advocated close government control of harvesting, storage, and distribution of food in this area to deny it to the guerrillas.
+He only favored the chemical destruction of Viet Cong crops as a final step.25

-At about the same time, Ambassador Nolting nominated Kontum Province in II Corps for a rescheduled crop destruction test, and he suggested that the issue be put on the agenda of the Secretary of Defense Configure scheduled for October 1, 1962.
-On September 15, Nolting reported that South Vietnamese Deputy Minister of Defense Thuan had given him a stack of letters from leaders of the Montagnards requesting that their crops in instruction in some areas to keep them from falling into the hands of the Viet Cong.
-Nolting declared that these letters, even if government-inspired, represented impressive evidence and reinforced his conviction that at least a resource of the province of the presented impressive evidence and reinforced his conviction that at least a resource of the province of the
+At about the same time, Ambassador Nolting nominated Kontum Province in II Corps for a rescheduled crop destruction test, and he suggested that the issue be put on the agenda of the Secretary of Defense Conference scheduled for October 1, 1962.
+On September 15, Nolting reported that South Vietnamese Deputy Minister of Defense Thuan had given him a stack of letters from leaders of the Montagnards requesting that their crops be destroyed in some areas to keep them from falling into the hands of the Viet Cong.
+Nolting declared that these letters, even if government-inspired, represented impressive evidence and reinforced his conviction that at least a test operation should go forward.26

-The event which outweighed the State Department's opposition and finally rised the political balance in favor of initiating a crop destruction program seems to have occurred on September 25, 1962.
-On that date, Minister Than personally visited Washington and discussed the matter face-to-face with President Kennedy.
-He told the President that crop destruction was viral to shortening the war and was one method to aid the Montagnards in resurrolling the movements of the Viet Cong.
-In response, Kennedy asked two key questions which had been central to the issue all along: Could the Santi Vietnamese distinguish the Viet Cong crops from other crops, and would the usefulness of the tactic outweigh the likely negative propaganda rices.
-Thuan replied that the Viet Cong crops were in remote and unintained areas, intelligence to help distinguish the Viet Cong crops had imported, reports indicated that a food shortage existed among the guerrillas, and the Montagnards had themselves asked for the operation.
-Thuan urged Temedy to at least approve chemical crop destruction using hand sprayers in a few provinces so that the two governments could see whether the positive results would outweigh any negative effects.
-President Kennedy promised Thuan that he would make a decision on the matter by the end of the week.
+The event which outweighed the State Department's opposition and finally tilted the political balance in favor of initiating a crop destruction program seems to have occurred on September 25, 1962.
+On that date, Minister Thuan personally visited Washington and discussed the matter face-to-face with President Kennedy.
+He told the President that crop destruction was vital to shortening the war and was one method to aid the Montagnards in controlling the movements of the Viet Cong.
+In response, Kennedy asked two key questions which had been central to the issue all along: Could the South Vietnamese distinguish the Viet Cong crops from other crops, and would the usefulness of the tactic outweigh the likely negative propaganda effects?
+Thuan replied that the Viet Cong crops were in remote and uninhabited areas, intelligence to help distinguish the Viet Cong crops had improved, reports indicated that a food shortage existed among the guerrillas, and the Montagnards had themselves asked for the operation.
+Thuan urged Kennedy to at least approve chemical crop destruction using hand sprayers in a few provinces so that the two governments could see whether the positive results would outweigh any negative effects.
+President Kennedy promised Thuan that he would make a decision on the matter by the end of the week.27